HuddleCard Help Center

 Your First Steps

-- Check the schedule.
-Make sure the scheduler is turned on.
+2. Open Celebrations.
+Make sure celebrations are turned on.
 It shows when your next huddle is and whose birthday or work anniversary is coming up next.
 HuddleCard will automatically start collecting messages one week before each occasion.
 On Mondays, your group huddles and writes messages for people celebrating birthdays or work anniversaries the following week.

 That's it.
 HuddleCard handles the reminders, the collecting, and the delivery.
 You just add the people.